 People have been telling me to read this book for years.
 Literal years.
 Probably since it released in 2012, but I’ve put it off and put it off.
 I don’t know why I put it off, but I regret it.
-This book is beautiful and honest and lovely.
+Aristotle & Dante Discover the Secrets of the Universe is beautiful and honest and lovely.
 It didn’t hurt that it was read by Lin-Manuel Miranda.
 He could probably read the classifieds and I’d listen to it.
 That’s not the main reason I enjoyed this book.

 Aristotle and Dante Discover the Secrets of the Universe is a young adult novel that is mostly light, but gets heavy really quickly regarding racial and sexuality identity.
 This book took me a few chapters to get into, because at the beginning, Ari is a little bit obnoxious.
 Everything “sucks.”
 Realistically, that’s how most 15-year-olds talk, and it got a whole lot better once he met Dante.